zach8421/UW-CSE583-humanSayMonkeyDo/doc/functional_specification.md

     potentially address your technology requirement.
 -   One slide side-by-side comparisons of the technologies.
 This will require that you actually install and use the technologies.

+### Technology review brainstorm:
+1. Machine learning libraries: We will be using a library to perform Linear Discriminant Analysis, Logistic regression, PCA etc
+    a. scikit-learn
+    b. statsmodels
+    c.
+Pytorch
+2. Others??
+3. Visualization/Database libraries
+    a.
+NWB
+    b.
+Spikeinterface
+    c.
+Flatiron

 ## Final Project Presentation